Cvaniak/Consistent/README.md

 ## Newest update

+Another day without progress, I do not have idea how to solve problem of many edge cases.

+## 25.04.2024

 I wrote some extension that would work with PREFIX.
 However my conclusion is that it still does not solve most of the problems.
 Also I am overthinking the problem of situation when user is turning off comments, writing something and turning them on again (in a loop).